-Carotene and Vitamin A (Retinol)—Stable under inert atmosphere, but loses activity when heated in the presence of oxygen; completely destroyed when oxidized, dehydrated or dehydrogenated; more sensitive to ultraviolet than other wavelengths of light.
-It is stable at neutral and alkaline pH, but unstable in acid medium.
-It is oxidized by fat pyroxidases and in presence of traces of copper.
+Carotene and Vitamin A (Retinol)—Stable under an inert atmosphere, but loses activity when heated in the presence of oxygen; completely destroyed when oxidized, dehydrated, or dehydrogenated; more sensitive to ultraviolet than other wavelengths of light.
+It is stable at neutral and alkaline pH, but unstable in acidic medium.
+It is oxidized by fat peroxidases and in the presence of traces of copper.

-3

 2.1.2

-Vitamin D—Stable in neutral and acidic pH; unstable in alkaline pH, and sensitive to air, light and heat.
+Vitamin D—Stable in neutral and acidic pH; unstable in alkaline pH, and sensitive to air, light, and heat.
 Vitamin D crystals are stable when stored in amber glass bottles.
 No loss occurs through processing and storage.

 2.1.3

-Vitamin E (Tocopherol)—Stable to vigorous boiling in acid in the absence of oxygen, and quite stable to visible light, but unstable at room temperature in the presence of oxygen, alkalis, ferric salts and ultraviolet light.
+Vitamin E (Tocopherol)—Stable to vigorous boiling in acid in the absence of oxygen, and quite stable to visible light, but unstable at room temperature in the presence of oxygen, alkalis, ferric salts, and ultraviolet light.
 Esters of tocopherols are more stable than the free forms.

 2.1.4

-Vitamin K—Stable to heat and reducing agents but sensitive to alcoholic alkali, oxidizing agents, strong acids and light.
+Vitamin K—Stable to heat and reducing agents but sensitive to alcoholic alkalis, oxidizing agents, strong acids, and light.

 2.2 Water-Soluble Vitamins